 Whether you’re just starting out on your journey, in recovery for many years, or just here to give and show support, we hope you will find what you’re looking for on our pages.
 If you or someone you love is struggling with addiction or recovery, it is our hope that you will find comfort in our family member submissions and read something here that resonates and helps you feel less alone.

 We are mothers in recovery from alcohol and other drugs.
-We write about our addictions, recovery, and we also touch upon topics some may consider “controversial” such as losing custody, using/drinking while pregnant, and participation in medication assisted recovery.
+We write honestly about our addictions, recovery, and also touch upon topics some may consider “controversial,” such as losing custody, using/drinking while pregnant, and participation in medication assisted recovery.
 You will also find submissions from those affected by a loved one’s addiction.

 We wish to share our stories and experience with you, to offer you hope and the opportunity to connect you with other women.
 We want to open up lines for honest communication, and ditch the stigma and secrets.